fwdcp/StatusSpec/README.md

   * fix warning being emitted on successful changes
 * medigun info
   * change how progress bars are set (requires changes to MedigunInfo.res)
+  * add ability to have custom meter settings based on medigun type

 **0.15.0**
 * antifreeze